Transportation Statistics

 Clara Reschovsky (2004), Journey to Work: 2000 Census Brief, U.S. Census (www.census.gov/prod/2004pubs/c2kbr-33.pdf).

-Rutgers (various years), Cross National Time Series (www2.scc.rutgers.edu/cnts/about.php) Rutger University, is a set of databases that provide social and economic indicators for 266 countries, beginning in the year 1815.
+Rutgers (various years), Cross National Time Series (www2.scc.rutgers.edu/cnts/about.php) Rutgers University, is a set of databases that provide social and economic indicators for 266 countries, beginning in the year 1815.
 Access is limited.

 Lee Schipper, Herbert Fabian and James Leather (2009), Transport and Carbon Dioxide Emissions: Forecasts, Options Analysis, and Evaluation, Asian Development Bank (www.adb.org); at www.adb.org/documents/papers/adb-working-paper-series/ADB-WP09-Transport-CO2-Emissions.pdf.

-SLoCaT (2010), Transport Data Contact Group, Sustainable, Low Carbon Transport Partnership (www.sutp.org/slocat); at www.sutp.org/slocat/work-program/transport-data-and-ghg-assessment.
+SLoCaT (2010), Transport Data Contact Group, Sustainable, Low Carbon Transport Partnership (www.sutp.org/slocat).

 Specialty Data Bundle -US National Transportation Data Bundle, The GeoCommunity Marketplace (www.gisdatadepot.com) a collection of data for use in GIS from the National Transportation Atlas Database.